andreass0/IDAICE_Plugin_User_Guide/Setting_up_a_problem.md

 #### IDA-ICE Relevant Taxonomies

-The IDA-ICE plugin introduces new taxonomies essential for establishing the connection between IDA-ICE and SIMULTAN.
+The IDA-ICE plugin introduces new taxonomies essential for establishing the connection between IDA-ICE and SIMULTAN {numref}`taxonomies_idaice`.
 Tools of the plugin's [user interface](#modeling-for-ida-ice) <!-- verknüpfung zur nächsten seite!-->automatically assign the appropriate taxonomy to each component for compatibility.

 ```{figure} img/taxonomies_idaice.png
 ---